harmlessaccount/discord-url/README.md

 - **Anonymization**: Option to anonymize sensitive data in responses.
 This is not 100% precise, do your own diligence.
 - **Results Export**: Save results to `.json` or `.txt` files.
 - **Retry on 429 (Rate-Limit)**: Automatically retries when rate-limited by Discord, based on the `wait_for` response key.
+- **Custom headers**: Allows you to use custom headers when making requests, which is set on `urls.json`.

 ## Installation